 You might think that because of his age and iconic status, Dark Magician would be crazy expensive.
-Luckily, thanks to several reprints, you can easily Hopefully I don't need to point out how crucial he is to this structure, and I owe several ranked wins to his structure. obtain your own legal copy for prices under two dollars!
+Luckily, thanks to several reprints, you can easily obtain your own legal copy for prices under two dollars!
+Hopefully I don't need to point out how crucial he is to this structure—I owe several ranked wins to him.

 More Dark and Spellcaster Monsters